-Goal 2: Carry out advocacy efforts to develop a service delivery system that improves the lives of older individuals and their caregivers
+Goal 2: Carry out advocacy efforts to develop a service delivery system that improves the lives of older individuals, adults with physical disabilities, and their caregivers.

 Objective 1: Support the delivery of services that promote and protect the rights of older individuals.